 0

-Percentage Of Post-16's Going On To Full-Time Employment, Education or Training
+Percentage of Post-16's going on to Employment, Education or Training